peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * The CBOR object referred to by index or key in this array or map.
-If this is a CBOR map, returns <code>null</code> (not <code>CBORObject.Null</code>) if an item with the given key doesn't exist.
+If this is a CBOR map, returns <code>null</code> (not <code>CBORObject.Null</code>) if an item with the specified key doesn't exist.

 **Throws:**